data-apis/scipy-2023-presentation/paper.rst

   array with more than 2 dimensions).
 The specification for the `linalg` extension is designed to be implementation agnostic.
-This means that things like keyword arguments that are specific to backends like LAPACK are omitted from the specified signatures (for example, NumPy’s use of `UPLO` in `eigh`).
-BLAS and LAPACK no longer hold a complete monopoly over linear algebra operations given the existence of specialized accelerated hardware.
+This means that things like keyword arguments that are specific to backends like LAPACK are omitted from the specified signatures (for example, NumPy’s use of `UPLO` in the `eigh()` function).
+BLAS and LAPACK no longer hold a complete monopoly over linear algebra operations given the existence of specialized accelerated hardware, so these sorts of keywords are an impediment wide implementation across all array libraries.

 - `fft` contains functions for performing Fast Fourier transformations.